FelipeBMoura/FelipeBMoura/README.md

 </div>

-- 🔭 I’m currently working on a Python project (using Django, Dash Plotly, Pandas, Numpy, HTML and CSS) and studying Python,  Java and Agile methodologies.
+- 🔭 I’m currently working on a Python project (using Django, MongoDB, Dash Plotly, Pandas, Numpy, HTML and CSS) and studying Python,  Java and Agile methodologies.

 ## Tools and technologies that I use and study: